ericbarrionuevo/ericbarrionuevo/README.md

 ### <div align="center">I'm full-time back-end freelance developer 👨‍💻 working remotely since 2021 🚀</div>

 - As a creative & passionate developer, and fast learner with new skills and cutting edge skills in detail and high quality.
 - I have a great interest in Back-end Web Development Services.
-With great self-taught ability, analytical criteria, aptitude for learning new technologies related to   A Cloud infrastructure, Azure, Linux, testing and DevOps.
+With great self-taught ability, analytical criteria, aptitude for learning new technologies related to   A Cloud infrastructure, testing and DevOps.
   I am a person who always learns from colleagues, experiences in a work team, either to improve communication or soft skills

 - 🐺 Currently learning Linux ,Arduino, Rust, Math & Electronic Technologies.⛩️